|

 When your donation arrives, the recipient may not be able or willing to pay the charges needed to retrieve it.

-In some countries, especially South Africa and landlocked countries that get ocean freight through South Africa, officials may not allow the shipment if it is labeled as a charity donation, free aid, or contains used or second-hand items.
+In some countries, particularly South Africa and landlocked countries that rely on ocean freight through South Africa, officials may not permit shipments labeled as charity donations, free aid, or containing used or second-hand items.

-You cannot ship second-hand items like clothes and books from the USA to South Africa without an import permit.
-Before you send these items, apply for this permit from the International Trade Administration Commission (ITAC).
+You cannot ship second-hand items, such as clothes and books, from the USA to South Africa without an import permit.
+Before sending these items, please apply for this permit from the International Trade Administration Commission (ITAC).

 If you plan to send a charity shipment from the USA, consider these points: